The USWNet committee is made up of the following people:

 Prof. James Friend (Treasurer)

-Dr. Adrian Neild (Secretary)
+Prof. Adrian Neild (Secretary)

-Dr. Stefan Radel
+Prof. Thomas Laurell, Prof. Jeremy Hawkes, Dr. Stefan Radel

 The following groups participate in Ultrasonic Standing Wave research: